william-swl/baizer/README.md

 #> 3 <NA>  NA    <NA>  <NA>       NA NA    NA
 ```

-- remove columns only have NA value
+- remove columns by the ratio of NA, default to remove the columns only
+  have NA

 ``` r
 df_with_nacol <- dplyr::bind_cols(